School of Civil Engineering

 What is the role of course representatives and how do I volunteer?

-Each University course, including undergraduate and postgraduate courses, has Course Representatives - students who are elected by their fellow students at the start of each academic year.
-Course Representatives are expected to collect feedback from students on their course and present this feedback to members of staff in the school at Student Staff Forum meetings throughout the academic year.
+Each University course, including undergraduate and postgraduate courses, has course representatives – students who are elected by their fellow students at the start of each academic year.
+Course representatives are expected to collect feedback from students on their course and present this feedback to members of staff in the school at student/staff forum meetings throughout the academic year.

-School Reps are appointed by the LUU to represent the views and be the voice of students in your School, promoting student-led change.
+School representatives are appointed by Leeds University Union (LUU) to represent the views and be the voice of students in your School, promoting student-led change.
 They play a fundamentally important role in ensuring your School and the University provide the best possible academic experience for students, and a better place to work and study.
-Undergraduate students will meet your School Rep during induction week.
-Postgraduate students will have the chance to apply for the position once the academic year begins.

 Are there any societies I can join for the school/programme?

-Are there any peer mentoring schemes operating in my school?
+Are there any peer mentoring schemes operating in my School?

 How does assessment work on my programme?